Saturday of Week 10 of Ordinary Time – First Reading

 We take up immediately from yesterday’s reading.
 The short passage is actually borrowed from the Elisha cycle or tradition.
 Elijah has basically finished the work God had given him to do and is getting ready to hand on to his successor, Elisha.

-Coming from the mountain where he had met the Lord (yesterday’s reading about the gentle breeze), he comes upon Elisha ploughing behind twelve oxen yoked to ploughs.
+Coming from the mountain where he had met the Lord (yesterday’s reading about the “sound of sheer silence” or “gentle breeze” in some translations), he comes upon Elisha ploughing behind twelve oxen yoked to ploughs.
 Elisha himself was following the last one.
 It seems the other eleven were being driven by Elisha’s servants.

 But Elisha did show the level of his commitment by disposing of all his property and following the Lord and his teacher, Elijah, with only the clothes on his back.